- Host Animals

 Disease TreatmentTop of page

 A variety of drugs have been used with varying success against E. ruminantium (Amstel and Oberem, 1987).
-Treatment of heartwater during the early febrile stages presents very few problems and recovery can be expected when either sulphonamides or tetracyclines are used at generally accepted dose rates.
-Tetracyclines are nowadays recognized as more effective than sulfonamides.
+Treatment of heartwater during the early febrile stages presents very few problems and recovery can be expected when tetracyclines are used at 10 mg/10 kg body weight dose rates.
 The successful treatment of field cases of heartwater remains a problem because of the advanced stage of the disease in which the animal is usually presented and because of ineffective supportive therapy.
 Drugs active in reducing oedema (Shakespeare et al., 1998), stabilization of membranes and blocking effect of vasoactive compounds released with cellular death could be considered (Amstel and Oberem, 1987).

 This is a procedure by which a series of tetracycline injections is used to protect susceptible animals against heartwater when they are introduced into an endemic area (Purnell, 1987).
-In goats it is advocated that short-acting tetracyclines be administered at a dosage rate of 3 mg/kg body weight on 10, 20, 30, 45 and 60 days after introduction, but that the animals should not be dipped until after 60 days (Gruss, 1981).
+In goats, it is advocated that short-acting tetracyclines be administered at a dosage rate of 3 mg/kg body weight on 10, 20, 30, 45 and 60 days after introduction and the animals should not be dipped until after 60 days (Gruss, 1981).
 Similarly, injections of long-acting tetracycline formulations (10-20 mg/kg body weight) given on days 7, 14 and 21, or even on only two occasions (days 7 and 14) in cattle are sufficient to protect them from contracting heartwater, while at the same time allowing them to develop a natural immunity (Purnell, 1987).
-The success of this regime is dependent on all the animals becoming naturally infected with heartwater during the time that they are protected by the drug.
+The success of this regime is dependent on all the animals becoming naturally infected during the time that they are protected by the drug.
 With fluctuating infection rates in ticks under different ecological conditions this approach may fail.
+This method can also lead to antibiotic resistance.
+Many farmers in the endemic regions of South Africa farming Angora goats use tetracycline on a daily basis to treat Angora goats that appear sick (Allsopp, 2009).

 Prevention and ControlTop of page